content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Bootstrap-5/10-bootstrap5-forms.md

 \<button type="submit" class="btn btn-primary"\>Submit\</button\>
 \</form\>

--   Also note that we add a .form-label class to each label element to ensure correct padding.
+-   **Note** that we add a .form-label class to each label element to ensure correct padding.
 -   Checkboxes have different markup.
 They are wrapped around a container element with .form-check, and labels have a class of .form-check-label, while checkboxes and radio buttons use .form-check-input.

 ## 1.1 Form Row/Grid (Inline Forms)